 Where will the statue be displayed?

 The statue will be donated to London's Natural History Museum, where it will be installed outside the new Darwin Centre 2 building (which contains many of Wallace's insect specimens) near the wildlife garden.
 The 'overflow' entrance to the Museum is in this area, so at busy times visitors will walk past the statue to enter the Museum.
-The statue will be unveiled (by a celebrity) on the actual date of the anniversary of Wallace's death - 7th November 2013.
+The statue will be publically unveiled (by Sir David Attenborough!) on the actual date of the anniversary of Wallace's death - 7th November 2013.

 Who will sculpt the statue?